Jorge Máynez: General election

 In his platform, Máynez called for increasing the use of solar and wind energy, increasing nearshoring, raising the minimum wage to MXN $10,000 a month, a 40-hour work week, demilitarisation, and the legalization and regulation of marijuana.
 Positioning himself as an alternative to Claudia Sheinbaum and Xóchitl Gálvez, Máynez focused on appealing to younger voters, frequently visiting universities during the campaign.

+Máynez speaking at a campaign event during the 2024 presidential election.

 Polling initially indicated that Máynez was the least known candidate out of the three, with low recognition until the first presidential debate on 7 April, where he went viral due to memes about his constant smiling.
 By the second debate, some of Máynez's polling numbers had broken into the double digits, hovering around 10%.
-By the end of the campaign, many polling companies noted that Máynez experienced the most growth in recognition and support, ranking second in approval, behind Claudia Sheinbaum but ahead of Xóchitl Gálvez.
+By the end of the campaign, many polling companies noted that Máynez experienced the most growth in recognition and support, ranking second in approval, behind Sheinbaum but ahead of Gálvez.

 Throughout the campaign, leaders of Fuerza y Corazón por México repeatedly urged Máynez to step down and join their coalition, which he rejected.
 On 14 May, Alejandro Moreno Cárdenas offered to resign as president of the Institutional Revolutionary Party (PRI), but Máynez dismissed the offer as desperate.
 Luis Donaldo Colosio Riojas, a member of Citizens' Movement, urged either Máynez or Gálvez to withdraw in support of the other to form an opposition to Sigamos Haciendo Historia.

 On 22 May, a campaign event attended by Máynez for the Citizens' Movement mayoral candidate in San Pedro Garza García, Nuevo León, saw the stage get toppled by strong winds while he was speaking, killing ten people and injuring 213 others.
 Máynez was unharmed and suspended his campaign to visit the wounded, resuming activities on 24 May.

 A song called Presidente Máynez, performed by Yuawi López, was released on 6 March 2024 as part of Máynez's campaign.
 It reached #2 on the Viral 50 in Mexico on 12 April, reaching the top spot on 15 April.
 By the end of the campaigning period, it had garnered over 6.7 million views on YouTube and over 4.6 million streams on Spotify.

 The election was held on 2 June 2024, with Máynez receiving 10.32% of the vote.
 Máynez conceded after the INE's Quick Count announcement, highlighting that the results represented the best performance for Citizens' Movement in a presidential election.